pivotal-cf/spring-cloud-services-cli-plugin/docs/cli.md

 OPTIONS:
    --skip-ssl-validation        Skip verification of the service endpoint.
 Not recommended!
    --i/--cf-instance-index      Deregister a specific instance in the Eureka registry.
-The instance index number can be found by using the the service-registry-list command.
+The instance index number can be found by using the service-registry-list command.
 ```